What is SAFe®?

 Note - While there are books on the market about SAFe®, there are no real commercial study guides we are aware of outside what Scaled Agile, Inc. provides.

-The Leading SAFe® course has a duration of two days and is a mixture of lecture and interactive exercises.
-It is crucial to learn and understand the Scaled Agile framework, as not only is it key to understanding SAFe®, but it also fundamental to the exam.
+The Leading SAFe® course has a duration of two days and is a mixture of lectures and interactive exercises.
+It is crucial to learn and understand the Scaled Agile framework, as not only is it key to understanding SAFe®, but it is also fundamental to the exam.

 In addition to lectures, an exercise you might do in class, for example, is to use your team to simulate Program Increment (PI) Planning.
-PI Planning is a key element of SAFe® and is a “cadence-based, face-to-face event that serves as the heartbeat of the Agile Release Train, aligning all the teams on the train to a shared mission and vision.”
+PI Planning is a key element of SAFe® and is a “cadence-based, face-to-face event that serves as the heartbeat of the Agile Release Train, knowledge about 5 whys root cause analysis, aligning all the teams on the train to a shared mission and vision.”

 The course will provide Professional Development Units and Scrum Education Units as shown below: